josh-segal/Local-Tourist/README.md

 ## Acknowledgments
 Flask Quickstart application tutorial: This tutorial provided essential guidance for setting up basic page routes, database integration, and getting started with Flask application development.
 It served as a valuable resource for initiating the project's development process.

-## Contributing
-This project is solely developed for educational purposes and is not open to contributions from other developers.

-## License
-The project defaults to the standard licensing terms.